-Gena Hamshaw is the author of Choosing Raw, a blog that showcases high-raw, vegan foods.
+Gena Hamshaw is the author of The Full Helping, a blog that showcases high-raw, vegan foods.
 I have long been curious about “alternative” diets and their effects on our health and our planet, and I enjoy the accessible, relatable way Gena writes about hers, with nuggets of wisdom and level-headed advice drawn from her experience as a certified clinical nutritionist.
 She is currently a pre-med student at Georgetown University, and will begin medical school in 2013.
 In her own words, she “plans on bringing her passion for plant-based nutrition and compassionate living to the medical community.”

 Here she tells us about portable blenders, a traumatizing ceviche, and how to be an easy houseguest.